Overview

 Society Events Grant, Prizes and CPD

-Applications for the Society Events Grant to support members attending Annual Conference 2025 will open on 6 December 2024 and close on 31 December 2024 at 23:59 GMT.
+Applications for the Society Events Grant to support members attending Annual Conference 2025 are now closed.

 Grants will act as contributions towards registration, travel, and accommodation expenses only.